christensenjairus/ClusterCreator/README.md

 Tweak as needed and place in your `~/.bashrc` or `~/.zshrc` file so it's executed every time your terminal starts.

-You can switch between clusters (or contexts) while spanning multiple kubeconfig files with `kubectx` or `kubie`.
+You can switch between clusters (or contexts) while spanning multiple kubeconfig files with `kubectx` or `kubie ctx`.

 ### Drain or remove a node from the cluster
 ```bash
 ./remove_node.sh -n/--cluster-name <CLUSTER_NAME> -h/--hostname <NODE_HOSTNAME> -t/--timeout <TIMEOUT_SECONDS> [-d/--delete]
 ```
-This will remove a worker or control plane node from the cluster and optionally delete & reset it.
-This includes removing etcd membership if the node is a stacked etcd control-plane node as well as untaints the control plane nodes when the last worker node is removed.
+This will remove a worker or control plane node from the cluster and optionally delete from the k8s api & remove all k8s files from it.
+This includes removing etcd membership if the node is a stacked etcd control-plane node as well as untainting the control plane nodes when the last worker node is removed.

-The `--delete` flag will not only delete the node from the cluster, but will run the `./uninstall_k8s.sh` script to ensure that it is completely ready to start fresh when recomissioned.
+The `-d/--delete` flag will not only delete the node from the cluster, but will run the `./uninstall_k8s.sh` script to ensure that it is completely ready to start fresh when recommissioned.

-This does not work for decoupled etcd nodes.
+This script does not work for decoupled etcd nodes.

 ### Uninstall K8S with Ansible
 ```bash
 ./uninstall_k8s.sh -n/--cluster_name <CLUSTER_NAME> [-h/--single-hostname <HOSTNAME_TO_RESET>]
 ```
 This will run an Ansible playbook to reset k8s.
-Without the `--single-hostname` flag, all nodes will be reset and the cluster will be deleted.
+Without the `-h/--single-hostname` flag, all nodes will have their k8s files removed.

 ### Destroy the VMs with Tofu
 ```bash